Good Master, what shall I do that I may receive life everlasting?

 When the apparently mild-mannered retired teacher Domenico Stasi learns that a former student of his is being held as a suspected terrorist he seeks her out to assure himself of her innocence, to convince himself that his teachings have not contributed to the creation of a monster.
 But she proudly declares her guilt.
 What’s more, she entrusts him with a task that initially seems a child’s game but soon becomes much more serious.
 Now someone is watching Domenico Stasi.
 And the mysterious “contact” to whom his former student directed him has a gun for Stasi and instructions to kill a man.
 A deadly game has been put into play—nothing can stop its course.
 But is everything what it appears to be?
 Who is Domenico Stasi: killer, victim, or hapless fall guy?
 The writer himself is the demiurge of this story, but perhaps he too is implicated in the imminent crime.
 Only one thing is certain: no one here is innocent.

-Domenico Starnone was born in Naples in 1943 and now lives in Rome.
-He is the author of eight novels, and numerous books of non-fiction.
-In 2001, he was the recipient of Italy’s most prestigious literary prize, the Strega.
+Domenico Starnone is an Italian writer, screenwriter and journalist.
+He was born in Naples and lives in Rome.
+He is the author of thirteen works of fiction, including First Execution (Europa, 2009), Via Gemito, winner of Italy's most prestigious literary prize, the Strega.